 As this suit progresses, observers should look closely at what conduct is illegal under this nation’s antitrust laws, and whether it should remain so.

-This story originally appeared on Voices for Reason, July 14, 2010.
+This story first appeared on Voices for Reason, July 14, 2010.